What is the Scope of Marketing?

 Social Media Marketing

-Social media marketing utilizes platforms such as Instagram, TikTok, LinkedIn, and Facebook to help brands expand their digital presence, connect with users directly, and showcase their products.
-Social media marketing is a vital tool for engaging large audiences and fostering real-time communication.
+Social media marketing can be effectively implemented through platforms like Instagram, TikTok, LinkedIn, and Facebook to help the brand increase its online presence, reach its target audience, and showcase its products.
+Social media marketing is a crucial instrument for reaching vast market segments and creating real-time communication.

 Search Engine Marketing (SEM)

-SEM integrates paid advertising (PPC) with organic SEO to enhance a brand's presence on search engines.
-This strategy helps companies reach users searching for products or services related to theirs, boosting traffic and conversions.
+SEM is a combination of paid advertising (PPC) and organic search engine optimization that aims to improve a brand's visibility on search engines.
+The strategy helps companies reach users who search for products or services related to their offerings, thereby increasing traffic and conversions.

 Inbound Marketing